Learning environments and design for learning

 After completing the course, in addition to the general objectives in Chapter 1, Section 9 of the Swedish Higher Education Act for the second cycle, the participant should be able to:

-- describe, analyze, and reflect on what technology-supported learning means in higher education based on relevant pedagogical theories and their own practice
+- describe, analyze, and reflect on what design for learning and learning environments means in higher education based on relevant pedagogical theories and their own practice

 - reflect on how the development of physical and digital learning environments, in relation to current pedagogical theories and their own practice, contributes to student learning